-Unity CEO John Riccitiello on Apple’s big event, privacy, and the AR apps we’ll see within the year
+Unity CEO John Riccitiello on Apple’s big event, privacy and the AR apps we’ll see within the year

 JR: At Unity, we make tools to make things possible.
 You can make an orphanage or you can make a weapon.
 People figure out what they’ll make with it.

 With privacy, you’re right.
 Do you want someone pointing a camera and knowing who you are?
 You can perhaps choose to opt into or out of databases [though that will be tricky].
-People might scan their home so they can play a shooter game inside their house, but if mom is taking an antidepressant and it’s on counter, you maybe don’t want that out there.
+People might scan their home so they can play a shooter game inside their house, but if mom is taking an antidepressant and it’s on the counter, you maybe don’t want that out there.
 Or you maybe don’t want your body scan out there in public.

 What are smart strategies?
 Maybe your scan remains only on your device, and the garment comes to you instead of vice versa.
 Then again, it’s pretty efficient for Amazon to hold your body dimensions, so you can order something not just from your phone but on your computer or tablet.
 These are issues that regulatory agencies as well as big and small companies will have to wrestle with.

 They’re wrestling with them now.
-My nieces’ and nephews’ birthdays are in Amazon [which is a Unity customer].
+My niece’s and nephew’s birthdays are in Amazon [which is a Unity customer].
 I can basically click on a football and it lands on [my nephew’s doorway] and I’m glad [founder and CEO Jeff] Bezos figured it out so I don’t look like a knucklehead.
 But that’s a privacy issue.
 Amazon knows my nephew’s birthday and address.

 TC: So privacy isn’t an issue as long as people like the company, seemingly.
 I read a piece earlier that noted it would be a lot worse if Google and Facebook were hacked than Equifax, yet people don’t hesitate to provide both companies with all kinds of information.